PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/tekton-getting-started/index.md

 tags:
-  - "post"
+  - "post"dsfsdf
 ---

 Tekton provides a cloud-native, standardized set of building blocks for CI/CD systems.
 It is an [open-source project](https://github.com/tektoncd) and is part of the [Continuous Delivery Foundation](https://cd.foundation/projects/) set of projects.
 It runs natively on Kubernetes and can target any platform, language, or cloud.
 It extends the Kubernetes API and provides custom resources to create CI/CD pipelines.
 Tekton aims to make it easier and faster to build, test, and package up your source code.
-It allows developers to build, test, and deploy cloud-native, containerized applications across multiple Kubernetes providers, build and deploy immutable images, version control IaC etc. Tekton can be used to perform advanced Kubernetes deployment/rollback strategies like blue-green, canary deployment, rolling updates etc.
+It allows developers to build, test, and deploy cloud-native, containerized applications across multiple Kubernetes providers, build and deploy immutable images, version control IaC etc. Tekton can be used to perform advanced Kubernetes deployment/rollback strategies such as blue-green deployment, canary deployment, rolling updates etc.

 Tekton was originally the build system for the Knative serverless workload platform.
-It was converted to a standalone project implementing general-purpose CI/CD platform.
+It was converted to a standalone project implementing a general-purpose CI/CD platform.
 It was donated to the Continuous Delivery Foundation in March 2019.

 ## Tekton Components

-Tekton is composed of the following core components

-1. Tekton Pipelines
-2. Tekton Triggers
-3. Tekton CLI
-4. Tekton Dashboard
+Tekton uses  a pipeline architecture composed of pipelines, tasks , steps and workspaces to provide a highly configurable continuous delivery mechanism.
+The github repo for Tekton pipelines is [here](https://github.com/tektoncd/pipeline).
+It uses Tekton triggers to enable continuous integration to trigger pipelines based on triggers defined.
+The github repo for Tekton triggers is [here](https://github.com/tektoncd/triggers).
+It also provides a CLI to interact with these components.
+The project is hosted on github [here](https://github.com/tektoncd/cli).
+Let us take a look at these components in detail.

 ## Tekton Pipelines